 Those from outside Coventry may be unaware that the city was the birthplace of the British motoring industry, with renowned automotive brands including Jaguar, Rover, Triumph, Riley and Healey all hailing from the city.
-It is therefore only right and proper that this fact is celebrated at a museum dedicated to Coventry’s rich transport heritage.
-Now fully reopened after a £9.5 million redevelopment programme, the Coventry Transport Museum offers visitors free entry and a fascinating window into the past.
-On display are a vast array of vehicles of every type, while exhibits also tell the real-life stories of Coventry’s innovators and entrepreneurs in the field of transportation.
-There’s also fun interactive features including simulators where visitors can experience the thrill of piloting a supersonic car.
+Today this rich heritage is celebrated at the Coventry Transport Museum, which offers a fascinating window into the past with a vast array of vehicles of every type on display, while exhibits also tell the real-life stories of Coventry’s innovators and entrepreneurs in the field of transportation.
+There’s also a wide and diverse programme of exhibitions to enjoy.
+The museum is free to enter for GoCV cardholders.

 One of the many important industries that have called Coventry “home” over the past few centuries is watch manufacturing.
 First recorded in the city in the 1680s, over the ensuing 200 years Coventry went on to become the national heartland of watchmaking.
 Indeed, in 1874 some 130 watch companies were listed as being in operation in the city.
 Proudly celebrating this rich horological heritage is the Coventry Watch Museum, located inside three derelict cottages and housing an impressive collection of clocks, watches (including pocket watches), artefacts, tools of the watchmaking trade, family history records and much more.
 Look out for the museum’s pride and joy – a working Congreve clock.